terradolor/prometheus-enviro-exporter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-So now we've setup the Prometheus enviroplus-exporter we can start scraping this endpoint from our Prometheus server and get a nice dashboard using Grafana.
+So now we've setup the Prometheus enviroplus-exporter we can start scraping this endpoint from our Prometheus server and visualize it somewhere, e.g. in Grafana.

 ### Prometheus